 This information is about using the National Health Service in the UK.
 If you are looking for information about using the health service in another country, please contact your local epilepsy organisation.

 When you are first diagnosed with epilepsy you are likely to have lots of questions.
 Below are some questions you might want to ask a healthcare professional.
-For some people this might be their family doctor or epilepsy specialist.
+For some people this might be their GP or epilepsy specialist.
 For others, it might be an epilepsy specialist nurse.
-You might also find these questions helpful if you are getting a review of your epilepsy.
+You might also find these questions helpful if you are having a review of your epilepsy.

 Suggestions for preparing for your appointment